Picovoice/picovoice/sdk/web/template/README.md

 }
 ```

-The natural commands are domain-specific.
+The follow-on natural commands are domain-specific.
 In this case, a clock.
 It will only understand what you program it to understand, resulting in dramatic efficiency and accuracy improvements over generic Speech-to-Text approaches:

-> "Pico Clock, Tell me a joke"
+> "Picovoice, tell me a joke"

 ```json
 {